 Corollary 3.
-For any positive $\alpha(n) := \omega(1)$, there is a randomized oblivious algorithm which, except with $n^{-\Omega(\alpha(n))}$ probability, correctly sorts n balls tagged with at most 2^k distinct keys in running time $O(n\alpha L + n\alpha^2 \log \log n + kLn \log \log n / \log k)$ where L denotes the number of words needed for storing each key.
+For any positive $\alpha(n) := \omega(1)$, there is a randomized oblivious algorithm which, except with $n^{-\Omega(\alpha(n))}$ probability, correctly sorts n balls tagged with at most 2^k distinct keys in running time $O(n\alpha L + n\alpha^2 \log \log n + kLn \log \log n/\log k)$ where L denotes the number of words needed for storing each key.

-To achieve the above corollary, we devise efficient oblivious algorithms for estimating the number of distinct keys given an input array - these new building blocks might be of independent interest in other applications.
+To achieve the above corollary, we devise efficient oblivious algorithms for estimating the number of distinct keys given an input array - these new building blocks might be of independent interest.

 Limits of stability.
 Our sorting algorithm is not stable but as we show, this is in fact inherent.
 Recall that in the context of sorting, stability means that for any two balls whose keys are equal, the ordering of the balls in the output must agree with their relative order in the input.
-We prove a lower bound showing that even for 1-bit keys, stable oblivious sorting is impossible in $o(n \log n)$ time in the balls-and-bins model.
+We prove a lower bound showing that even for 1-bit keys, stable oblivious sorting is impossible in $o(n \log n)$ time in the balls-and-bins model - in Section 4.5, we argue that the following lower bound can be viewed as a strengthening of Goldreich and Ostrovsky's logarithmic ORAM lower bound.